Looking for ways to make a tiny home seem bigger? These 8 tips will help!

 7. Open doors and windows out or sideways

-In a tiny space, it’s essential that doors are pulled open towards the outside in order to make space in the room and to avoid knocking over anything – or anyone – inside.
+To make a tiny home seem bigger, it’s essential that doors are pulled open towards the outside in order to make space in the room and to avoid knocking over anything – or anyone – inside.
 If you have a really tiny area like the bathroom, for example, it may make more sense to install a sliding door, like this one below.

 8. Get creative with every corner